-Interview to Michaela Davis-Meehan
+Interview to the freerider Michaela Davis-Meehan

 Hi Michaela!
 How are you?

 Luckily you made it through before the Coronavirus hit Europe.
 You just arrived back to your home in Australia from The Worldwide Snowboard Freeride event in Andorra.
 And, you won!
 The first Australian woman winning on the Freeride world tour!
 How was it? 🙂

 Winning the Andorra event was amazing!!
 And to be able to claim being the first Australian to do so was the cherry top!
 I hope I can inspire other Aussie’s to get involved and get onto the Freeride circuit!

 Was it hard to travel back to Australia?
 Have you seen some changes at airports due to Coronavirus?

 It did suck to have the season cut short and the Verbier Xtreme Finals cancelled!
 But I was just happy to have made it home before the borders shut.

 I didn’t actually notice any changes at the airports on my way home apart from a few extra people wearing masks.
 And I haven’t been able to see the carnage at supermarket’s yet as I’ve been in self quarantine since I arrived back.

 “And I haven’t been able to see the carnage at supermarket’s yet” 😂😂😂